rotki/rotki/docs/api.rst

                   "main_currency": "USD",
                   "date_display_format": "%d/%m/%Y %H:%M:%S %Z",
                   "last_balance_save": 1571552172
               }
           },
           "message": ""
       }

+   :resjson object result: For succesful requests, result contains the currently connected exchanges, whethere the user has premium activated and the user's settings.
+For details on the user settings refer to the `Getting or modifying settings`_ section.
    :statuscode 200: Logged in succesfully
    :statuscode 300: Possibility of syncing exists and the login was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 401: Provided password is wrong for the user or some other authentication error.
    :statuscode 409: Another user is already logged in.
 User does not exist.
    :statuscode 500: Internal Rotki error

-   The result is the same as creating a new user.

-   For succesful requests, result contains the currently connected exchanges, whethere the user has premium activated and the user's settings.

-   For failed requests, the resulting dictionary object has ``"result": None, "message": "error"``  where ``"error"`` explains what went wrong.

 .. http:patch:: /api/(version)/users/(username)